The National Builder Program — Professional Glass Restoration for Florida Gulf Coast Builders Who Demand Zero Callbacks

 Why Builders Come Back to Glass Restoration Inc.

 Over the past several years, a pattern has repeated itself across the Gulf Coast with enough consistency that we stopped being surprised by it.
-A builder switches to a lower-cost glass restoration vendor to reduce punch list expenses.
-The work gets done — or partially done — and the home closes.
+A builder switches to what appears to be a lower-cost glass restoration vendor to reduce punch list expenses.
+The hourly rate looks attractive on paper.
+What doesn't show up on paper is the hour count — because restoration done correctly, with the correct equipment and proper technique, takes a specific amount of time.
+Vendors who price below market either spend more hours to compensate, reducing or eliminating the rate advantage, or they rush the work to stay competitive on time — and quality sinks to unsatisfactory.
+The results?
+Their work gets done — or partially done — and the home closes.
 Then the homeowner moves in, looks at their glass in direct sunlight, and sees haze, distortion, incomplete polishing, or remaining scratches.
 The warranty call comes in.
-The original vendor is sent back out.
+The original vendor is sent back out and instills no confidence in the owner and leaves a mess in their wake.
 The homeowner refuses to let them back in.
 The builder calls us.

 The cheapest restoration is not the one with the lowest hourly rate.
 It is the one that does not generate a callback.
-In fifteen years of working on Gulf Coast construction projects, Glass Restoration Inc. has never had a homeowner refuse our work or demand we return to redo it.
+In 21 years of working on Gulf Coast construction projects, Glass Restoration Inc. has never had a homeowner refuse our work or demand we return to redo it.
+We have never lost to another crew due to quality.
+Never.
 That record is not an accident.
-It is the result of using calibrated professional equipment, following ASTM C1036 optical clarity standards on every job, protecting surrounding surfaces on every job, and not leaving until the work is done correctly.
-It costs more per hour.
+It is the result of using the correct professional equipment for the job at hand, following ASTM C1036 optical clarity standards on every job, protecting surrounding surfaces on every job, and not leaving until the work is done correctly.
 It costs significantly less per project when you factor in the warranty calls you will never receive.

 What the National Builder Program Includes